IT Focus Area: managed services

 1. Define the engagement strategy

 A great partnership begins with both sides understanding what needs to be included in the scope of work.
 This initial step is about more than service-level agreements (SLAs).
-It requires clearly defining the responsibilities of the managed security service provider and your company, respectively.
+It requires clearly defining the responsibilities of the MSSP and your company, respectively.
 That sounds obvious, but it is far from simple.
-Too often these partnerships go wrong because it is assumed that the MSSP will handle this, or your IT staff will handle that, and in the end, no one handles anything.
+Too often these partnerships go wrong because it is assumed that the provider will handle this, or your IT staff will handle that, and in the end, no one handles anything.

 That’s when the finger-pointing starts.

 Clearly defined roles, responsibilities, processes, and business goals can ensure both sides understand and agree to them.
-The MSSP team creates alerts and executes the change requests you ask for, not the ones you secretly want.
 Communication is key.
 With a clearly defined plan, the MSSP can develop a contract that accurately reflects what your organization needs from them and deliver its services at those levels.
+They can create alerts and execute the change requests you ask for, not the ones you secretly want.

 If you cannot hire, don't look at implementing a Security Information and Event Management (SIEM) solution.